nllpw/nllpw-org-gatsby/src/pages/workshop/index.md

 template: page
 ---

-NLLP Workshop 2022 will take place on Thursday 8 December 2022 in Abu Dhabi, UAE, co-located with [EMNLP 2022](https://2022.emnlp.org/).
+NLLP Workshop 2022 is co-located with the [EMNLP 2022](https://2022.emnlp.org/) conference.

+The workshop will take place in a hybrid format on Thursday 8 December 2022.

+The physical location will be in Capital Suite 8 in the Abu Dhabi National Exhibition Centre in Abu Dhabi, UAE ([details](https://2022.emnlp.org/venue)).

+The workshop will also allow remote presentations via Zoom (available only for [conference participants](https://2022.emnlp.org/registration/)) and on our [YouTube channel](https://www.youtube.com/c/NaturalLegalLanguageProcessingWorkshop).

-The call for papers is [available here](https://nllpw.org/workshop/call/).
+The program is now [available](https://nllpw.org/workshop/program/).

 Michael Livermore (University of Virginia School of Law) is the [invited speaker](https://nllpw.org/workshop/speakers/).